learn-co-curriculum/ruby-project-alt-guidelines/README.md

 ## Instructions
 To begin, run ruby/run.rb
-Input your name, then the corresponding city names and numbers to continue on with the application
+Input your name, then the corresponding city names and numbers to continue on with the application.